artefactual/atom-docs/admin-manual/maintenance/asynchronous-jobs.rst

-If you see the following message when attempting to restart the ``atom-worker``, it is likely you have hit the start rate limit and will need to clear it before successfullly restarting:
+If you see the following message when attempting to restart the ``atom-worker``, it is likely you have hit the start rate limit and will need to clear it before successfully restarting:

 .. code-block:: bash